bsrobinson/AspNetMvcWebpack-Template/README.md

   }
   ```

+  Note; the secrets file lives in the root of your solution (alongside the `.sln` file) to make it available to all projects in the solution, as they are likely to share the same resources (e.g. database).
+When a project is published, using the provided publish scripts; it will be copied to the project root and will work from there (see the code in `Program.cs`).

-  *secrets.json is included in the .gitignore file, so will not be checked in, and can safely be used for other passwords and access tokens.*
+  *`secrets.json` is included in the `.gitignore` file, so will not be checked in, and can safely be used for other passwords and access tokens.*

 - Add the database context to your controllers; in the existing `HomeController.cs` file, you will find the code commented out ready to use.
 Uncomment lines 14, 19 and 24.